opensourceBIM/BIMbots-FreeCAD/documentation.md

     :   Initialize self.
 See help(type(self)) for accurate signature.

     `fill_item(self, item, value, link=False)`
-    :   fills a QtreeWidget or QtreeWidgetItem with a dict, list or value.
-If link is true, paints in link color
+    :   fills a QtreeWidget or QtreeWidgetItem with a dict, list or text/number value.
+If link is true, paints in link color.
+Returns nothing

     `getStandardButtons(self)`
-    :   The list of buttons to show above the task panel
+    :   The list of buttons to show above the task panel.
+Returns a Close button only.

     `get_defaults(self)`
-    :   Sets the state of different widgets from previously saved state
+    :   Sets the state of different widgets from previously saved state.
+Return nothing

     `needsFullSpace(self)`
-    :   Notifies FreeCAD that this panel needs max height
+    :   Notifies FreeCAD that this panel needs max height.
+Returns True

     `on_add_service(self)`
-    :   Adds a custom service provider and its services and updates the Available Services list
+    :   Adds a custom service provider and its services and updates the Available Services list.
+Returns nothing

     `on_authenticate(self)`
-    :   Opens a browser window to authenticate
+    :   Opens a browser window to authenticate.
+Returns nothing

     `on_cancel(self)`
-    :   Cancels the current operation
+    :   Cancels the current operation by setting the running flag to False.
+Returns nothing

-    `on_click_results(self, item, col)`
+    `on_click_results(self, item, column)`
-    :   Selects associated objects in document when an item is clicked
+    :   Selects associated objects in document when an item is clicked.
+Returns nothing

     `on_list_click(self, arg1=None, arg2=None)`
     :   Checks which items are selected and what options should be enabled.
-Args not used
+Args not used.
+Returns nothing

     `on_remove_service(self)`
-    :   Removes a custom service provider from the config
+    :   Removes a custom service provider from the config.
+Returns nothing

     `on_run(self)`
-    :   Runs the selected service
+    :   Runs the selected service.
+Returns nothing

     `on_save_authenticate(self)`
-    :   Authenticates with the selected service and updates the Available Services list
+    :   Authenticates with the selected service and updates the Available Services list.
+Returns nothing

     `on_scan(self)`
-    :   Scans for providers and services and updates the Available Services list
+    :   Scans for providers and services and updates the Available Services list.
+Returns nothing

     `reject(self)`
-    :   Called when the dialog is closed
+    :   Called when the "Close" button of the task dialog is pressed, closes the panel.
+Returns nothing

     `save_defaults(self, arg=None)`
     :   Save the state of different widgets.
-Arg not used
+Arg not used.
+Returns nothing

     `save_ifc(self, objectslist)`
-    :   Saves an IFC file to a temporary location
+    :   Saves an IFC file with the given objects to a temporary location.
+Returns the file path.

-    `validate_fields(self, arg)`
+    `validate_fields(self, arg=None)`
     :   Validates the editable fields, turn buttons on/off as needed.
-Arg not used
+Arg not used.
+Returns nothing